ray155093/azure-docs.zh-tw/articles/data-lake-store/data-lake-store-get-started-net-sdk.md

         uploader.Execute();
     }

-`DataLakeStoreUploader` 支援在本機檔案路徑與 Data Lake Store 檔案路徑之間進行遞迴上傳和下載。
+`DataLakeStoreUploader` supports recursive upload and download between a local file path and a Data Lake Store file path.

-## 取得檔案或目錄資訊
+## <a name="get-file-or-directory-info"></a>Get file or directory info

-下列程式碼片段顯示的 `GetItemInfo` 方法可用於擷取 Data Lake Store 中可用檔案或目錄的相關資訊。
+The following snippet shows a `GetItemInfo` method that you can use to retrieve information about a file or directory available in Data Lake Store.

     // Get file or directory info
     public static FileStatusProperties GetItemInfo(string path)